American Wrestling Association: Team Challenge Series

+In 1989, with the AWA weakened by a fluctuating and weakened roster, and the promotion seeking to find ways to revive viewer interest, a concept known as the "Team Challenge Series" was developed; the promotion's talent would be divided into three teams competing in a league, and earn points for their team by winning matches; at some unspecified point the highest scoring team would share a (kayfabe) $1 million prize.
+Concurrently, the promotion was also developing a new syndicated television program featuring the Team Challenge Series, hoping to capitalize on the slate of sports entertainment-based shows entering the syndication market at the time (such as American Gladiators and RollerGames) in response to the success of the WWF's televised specials.

+An unsold pilot for the new series—publicly released for the first time in 2018 by WWE Network's "Hidden Gems"—featured Ralph Strangis and Greg Gagne hosting and commentating from the WTCN-TV studio in Minneapolis (referred to as a "Satellite Base").
+The matches were recorded in an empty studio with artificial crowd noise; entrances were conducted in front of a green screen "tunnel" with stock footage of fans reacting in restaurants, while the matches were also intercut with this footage.
+The pilot promoted the use of technology such as in-match instant replay and different camera angles, and also included a segment featuring foxy boxing from the Beverly Hills Knockout".

-The AWA held a "Team Challenge Series" from October 1, 1989, through August 11, 1990.
+While the pilot did not make it to air, the Team Challenge Series would go on from October 1, 1989, through August 11, 1990, via existing programming.
 All of the available wrestlers were divided into three teams: "Larry's Legends", headed by Larry Zbyszko, "Sarge's Snipers", originally headed by Sgt.
 Slaughter, and "Baron's Blitzers", headed by Baron von Raschke.
 Slaughter left the AWA to return to the World Wrestling Federation shortly after WrestleMania VI, and Colonel DeBeers took over as the team captain for the Snipers (the team name was changed to "DeBeers' Diamondcutters" and Slaughter was said on air to have "gone AWOL" to explain his departure).

-Babyfaces and heels alike were assigned to teams, forcing bitter rivals to work together, and due to main talent losses many of the participants were jobbers, such as Jake Milliman, Tom Stone, etc. The winners of Team Challenge matches would earn points for their team; at some unspecified point the highest scoring team would share one million dollars, within the story line.
-Some of the earlier TCS matches took place in a TV studio without an audience; the announcers claimed it was part of an effort to stop wrestlers from interfering, but it was actually due to poor ticket sales for arena shows.
-The remainder of the matches took place at the Rochester Civic Center, where the AWA taped live matches for its television program from 1989-1990.
+Babyfaces and heels alike were assigned to teams, forcing bitter rivals to work together, and due to main talent losses many of the participants were jobbers, such as Jake Milliman and Tom Stone.
+The Team Challenge Series would extensively feature gimmick matches, in contrast to Gagne's past preferences towards a more realistic and sport-like presentation.

+Some of the earlier TCS matches took place in a pink-colored TV studio with no audience; the kayfabe explanation was that the matches were being held at a remote location to reduce interferance, but it was actually due to poor ticket sales for arena shows.
+The remainder of the matches took place at the Rochester Civic Center, where the AWA taped live matches for its television program from 1989–90.